wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

 Surface weather reports from land surface stations have historically been reported hourly or at the main (00, 06, 12 and 18 UTC) and intermediate (03, 09, 15, 21 UTC) synoptic hours.
-Prior to the migration to BUFR these reports were encoded in the FM-12 SYNOP code form.
+Prior to the migration to BUFR these reports were encoded in the plain text FM-12 SYNOP code form.
 Whilst the migration to BUFR was scheduled to be complete by 2012 a large number of reports are still exchanged in the legacy FM-12 SYNOP format.